gadamc/cwodmr/reports/may23.2022.md

 ### Qudi
-* Qudi not easy to follow
+* Qudi not easy to follow -- but maybe this is because I'm new
   * code organization / design patterns
-  * feels difficult to extend (GUI code and logic/hardware code not well separated)
+  * feels difficult to extend
-  * may be more difficult for future QT3 students/users to maintain
+  * may be difficult for future QT3 students/users to maintain
 * Qudi documentation is not fully developed
-* Does NOT free you from needing to know the details of how the hardware works!
+* Does not free you from needing to know the details of how the hardware works
-  * Trading lines of code to control hardware for qudi configuration file
+  * Trading lines of code to control hardware for lines in qudi configuration file
     * need to learn hardware control AND learn qudi code/configuration examples
 * main developer (former PhD student) has now moved on -- uncertain future